Inwerpsel/design-mode/README.md

-# `use-theme-editor`: Zero config design system for any CSS
+# Design Mode

-This repo contains several components that combine to create a rich "theme editor" that works with the CSS it finds on any HTML page.
+This repo contains several components that combine to create a design mode that can be added to any HTML page.

 * A state management library with focus on undo/redo history
 * Many editor UI elements